Tags

 One of the biggest challenges with CSAT scores is that not a lot of people actually fill out those surveys.
 In fact (depending on the industry and specific business of course), we've found that on average only about 5% of customers actually fill out CSAT surveys.
 On a related note, usually only the angriest—and happiest—customers actually bother to do this, which means your CSAT answers are likely to be very skewed and not representative of your actual audience on a holistic level.

 Dialpad's industry-first Ai CSAT feature is designed to solve exactly that.
-Not only can our Ai transcribe calls and analyze sentiment in real time, it can also infer CSAT scores for 100% of your customer calls thanks to its hyper-accurate transcription feature.
+Not only can our Ai transcribe calls and analyse sentiment in real time, it can also infer CSAT scores for 100% of your customer calls thanks to its hyper-accurate transcription feature.
 The result?
 A much more representative sample size for CSAT scores, and a more accurate understanding of how satisfied your customers really are:

 It opens up a ton of new possibilities for gathering customer intelligence, using a source of data that you already have for free: your everyday customer conversations.